José Celso Barbosa

 After his return to the island in 1880, Barbosa made many contributions to medicine and public health.
-He initiated an early form of health insurance, encouraging employers to pay a fee to cover future needs of their employees.
-In 1900 Barbosa was among the first five Puerto Rican leaders appointed to the Executive Cabinet under Governor Charles H. Allen, in the first civilian government organized by the United States.
+He initiated an early form of health insurance, encouraging employers to pay a fee to cover the future needs of their employees.
+In 1900, Barbosa was among the first five Puerto Rican leaders appointed to the Executive Cabinet under Governor Charles H. Allen, in the first civilian government organized by the United States.
 He served in the Cabinet until 1917.
-From 1917–1921, Barbosa served in the first elected Puerto Rican Senate.
+From 1917 to 1921, Barbosa served in the first elected Puerto Rican Senate.

-Early years
+Early life and education

-Barbosa was born in 1857 in the city of Bayamón, Puerto Rico to parents of African and European ancestry.
-He received both his primary and secondary education in Puerto Rico.
-He was the first person of African ancestry to attend Puerto Rico's prestigious Jesuit Seminary.
-After graduating from the seminary, Barbosa tutored private students to save money to attend college.
+Barbosa was born in 1857 in the city of Bayamón, Puerto Rico where he received both his primary and secondary education.
+Though he was a product of European and west African lineages, Celso y Barbosa was the first person of any African ancestry to attend Puerto Rico's prestigious Jesuit seminary, Colegio San Ignacio de Loyola in San Juan.
+After graduating, Barbosa tutored private students to save money to attend college.
 In 1875, he moved to New York City to attend prep school, where he learned English in a year.